theborakompanioni/azure-docs.de-de/articles/virtual-network/virtual-network-nsg-manage-log.md

 <properties
-   pageTitle="Überwachen von Vorgängen, Ereignissen und Leistungsindikatoren für NSGs | Microsoft Azure" description="Erfahren Sie, wie Sie Leistungsindikatoren-, Ereignis- und Überwachungsprotokolle für NSGs aktivieren." services="virtual-network" documentationCenter="na" authors="jimdial"
+   pageTitle="Monitor operations, events, and counters for NSGs | Microsoft Azure" description="Learn how to enable counters, events, and operational logging for NSGs" services="virtual-network" documentationCenter="na" authors="jimdial"